Weltraumschaf/commons/commons-testing/src/site/markdown/index.md

 and the  code only does  sometimes something  wrong.
 Imagine: The  customer says every one hundred  X or so the bug  happens.
 But when you runt  your tests every thing is  fine.
-Then you  start hitting  the run test  button over and  over and BANG!, the bug  occures.
+Then you  start hitting  the run test  button over and  over and BANG!, the  bug occurs.
 But the  next time it is  gone.
-The nyou  start to write loops in  your test code to  provoke the bug.
+Then you start  to write loops in  your test code to  provoke the bug.
 But  this is not good  practice to add logic into your tests.
 (Because where are tests for this logic?)

 The repeat rule  is a tested helper to  do that.
-You add that  rule and annotate the tests you wanted repeatedly executed with an annoation:
+You add that  rule and annotate the tests you wanted repeatedly executed with an annotation:

 ```
 public class TestSomething {